itbdelaboprogramming/follower/README.md

 ## 2. Setup the Arduino Board

-1. Run the ROS Environment
+1. Run the ROS Environment.
 ``` bash
 roscore
 ```